Their duties include much more than just distributing the deceased person's assets.

 As the legal representative of the estate, the executor has many duties and responsibilities.
 If you’ve been asked to be an executor, you might want to first consider them before making a decision.

 The executor must file the will and death certificate to the local county probate court within a few days to a month after the death of the testator.
-This is a necessary step even if the will won’t end up going through the probate process (for instance if everything is being passed on to the surviving spouse), although the will usually needs to go through probate.
+This is a necessary step even if the will isn't probated (for instance if everything is being passed on to the surviving spouse).
+Learn more about when it's necessary to probate a will.

 If as the executor you decide the estate must go through probate, you’ll file a petition with the clerk's office.
 They will issue you a legal document, called letters testamentary, that deems you the fiduciary of the decedent’s estate.

 Payable-on-death or transferable-on-death accounts like bank accounts and life insurance policies do not pass through probate.
-These assets typically already have named beneficiaries in place and will directly transfer.
+These assets typically already have designated beneficiaries in place and will directly transfer.

 Smaller estates that don’t have many assets beyond the previously mentioned accounts might go through faster probate.
 In other circumstances, all property might be held by two parties, easily designating who gets ownership of the assets, such as under a joint will.